cadia-lvl/POS/README.md

 For more involved installation instructions and how to train different models.

 ## Installation
-We use poetry to manage dependencies and to build wheels.
+We use [poetry](https://python-poetry.org/) to manage dependencies and to build wheels.
 Install poetry and do `poetry install`.
+To activate the environment within the current shell call `poetry shell`.

 ## Running the tests
 To run the tests simply run `pytest` within the `poetry` environment.
-To run without starting the environment, run `poetry run pytest`
+To run without starting the environment, run `poetry run pytest`.

 This will run all the unit-tests and skip a few tests which rely on external data (model files).